satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 publishing model where an article is considered published after it garners a minimum rating over an appreciable amount of its content.

+In the top row, a reviewer (A) selects some text which opens negative and positive comment boxes, and (B) adds a negative comment which decrements the text rating.
+A red or blue background indicates a cumulative negative or positive rating.
+After input from different reviewers, including comments and ratings about the text and ratings about the comments, (C) the positive ratings outweigh that of the initial negative comment, turning the text from red to blue.
-In the top row, a single segment of text receives (A) a negative comment (in red) from reviewer 1, (B) a positive comment (in blue) from reviewer 2 (who also decrements the rating of reviewer 1’s comment), and after more comments and ratings, (C) a negative comment about the same comment by reviewer 1.
-This is to demonstrate that any portion of text in an article or a comment may be rated and commented upon.
-(D) The bottom row shows how the ratings of an article’s text can change over time.
+In (D), a reviewer selects the bottom-most positive comment and leaves a negative comment about it.
+This lowers the rating of the positive comment, which in turn lowers the rating of the text in the article that is the subject of the comment.
+Each reviewer’s vote can be weighted by the ratings received by that reviewer’s past contributions to peer review.
+(E) The middle row shows how the ratings of an article’s text can change over time.
+(F) The bottom row represents a summary of the ratings assigned to an article, including reviewer activity, coverage, and variation of opinion regarding the article.

 1. Distribute reviews to many reviewers.